nlp-uoregon/trankit/README.md

 - Language Identification

 ### Acknowledgements
 We use [XLM-Roberta](https://arxiv.org/abs/1911.02116) and [Adapters](https://arxiv.org/abs/2005.00247) as our shared multilingual encoder for different tasks and languages.
 The [AdapterHub](https://github.com/Adapter-Hub/adapter-transformers) is used to implement our plug-and-play mechanism with Adapters.
 To speed up the development process, the implementations for the MWT expander and the lemmatizer are adapted from [Stanza](https://github.com/stanfordnlp/stanza).
+To implement the language detection module, we leverage the [langid](https://github.com/saffsd/langid.py) library.